This is your complete guide to the Tesla car wash mode.

 How To Enable Car Wash Mode on Tesla?

 To put Tesla in car wash mode, follow the below steps:

 Pre-requisite.
 Your Tesla must be in Park.

 - Step #1.
-On your Tesla touchscreen, go to Controls > Service > Car Wash Mode.
+Go to Controls > Service > Car Wash Mode on your Tesla touchscreen.

 - Step #2.
 On the alert window, touch “Enter Car Wash Mode“

 That's it – this will enable the car wash mode and show you the status of each item on the checklist.

-Some of the items like Sentry Mode, disabling park assist chimes and locking windows/charge port will automatically be done for you.
-And, things like the frunk status or folding mirrors etc. will just be shown for your review so you can take action.
+Some items like Sentry Mode, disabling park assist chimes and locking windows/charge port will automatically be done for you.
+And things like the frunk status or folding mirrors etc. will just be shown for your review so you can take action.

-For example, if you have a pre-2020 Model 3, the car won’t close the (manual) trunk but will show you the status if it is open so you can make sure to close it before the wash.
+For example, if you have a pre-2020 Model 3, the car won't close the (manual) trunk but will show you the status if it is open so that you can close it before the wash.

 You don't want gushes of water getting into your trunk, do you?

 How to Enable Free Roll in Car Wash Mode?

-The car wash mode has an additional feature that takes away the hassle of manually putting your Tesla in Neutral at a car wash.
+The car wash mode has an additional feature that removes the hassle of manually putting your Tesla in Neutral at a car wash.
 You can do it as part of the washing checklist itself.

-With car wash mode active, you will see an Enable Free Roll button that you can use to (well) enable free roll and put your car in neutral to through automated car wash hassle-free.
+With car wash mode active, you will see an Enable Free Roll button that you can use to (well) enable free roll and put your car in neutral to go through the automatic car wash hassle-free.

 By default, the Enable Free Roll button is greyed out.
 To enable it, press the brake, and shift your car into Drive mode.
 Once the button is visible, tap it.
 The button will change to blue when active.